 In Australian Commonwealth fisheries, fishers are required to complete catch and effort information for each operation in their logbook, which includes information on retained and discarded catch and interactions with protected species.
 These data are used in scientific analyses, such as catch standardisations that provide AFMA with information to meet its legislative objectives under the Fisheries Management Act 1991.
-Historically, AFMA has used atsea observer programs as a way of verifying fisher-reported logbook data through the at-sea observer's ability to collect a range of data on catch (both retained and discarded) and effort (gear characteristics and their utilisation), as well as recording interactions with protected species.
-However, the increasing financial and logistical costs associated with AFMA's at-sea observer program, as well as ongoing data quality issues present in fishing logbooks prompted AFMA to investigate more cost effective ways of monitoring fishing operations.
+Historically, AFMA has used atsea observer programs to verify fisher-reported logbook data.
+However, the increasing financial and logistical costs associated with AFMA's at-sea observer program, as well as ongoing data quality issues present in fishing logbooks prompted AFMA to investigate more cost-effective ways of monitoring fishing operations.

-E-monitoring technologies were identified as a potential cost effective tool that could aid in improving the accuracy of logbook data without the limitations associated with at-sea observer programs (e.g. non-random placement of at-sea observers on fishing vessels), while also allowing for greater monitoring coverage of fishing activities.
+E-monitoring technologies were identified as a potential cost-effective tool that could aid in improving the accuracy of logbook data without the limitations associated with at-sea observer programs (e.g. non-random placement of at-sea observers on fishing vessels), while also allowing for greater monitoring coverage of fishing activities.